 A stroke is an acute compromise of the cerebral perfusion or vasculature or cerebrovascular accident (CVA).
 Approximately 85% strokes are ischemic and rest are hemorrhagic.
 In this discussion we mainly confine to ischemic strokes.
 Over the past several decades, the incidence of stroke and mortality are decreasing.
 Stroke is the leading cause of adult disability worldwide.
 It is thus critical to recognize stroke early and treat it rapidly to prevent or minimize morbidity and mortality.
 There are many causes of stroke.
 Hypertension is the leading cause of ischemic stroke.
 In the younger population, there are numerous causes of stroke including clotting disorders, carotid dissection, and illicit drug abuse.
 In the acute setting, a quick history and examination to be performed.
 As time is brain it is very important not to waste any time.
-As acute stroke management is evolving rapidly we have to consider patients for IV tPA up to 4.5 hours and mechanical thrombectomy up to 6 hours.
-Recent DAWN trial showed that we can extend the window for mechanical thrombectomy up to 24 hours in selected cases of large vessel occlusion.
+As acute stroke management is evolving rapidly one must consider patients for IV tPA up to 4.5 hours and mechanical thrombectomy up to 6 hours.
+Recent DAWN trial showed that one can extend the window for mechanical thrombectomy up to 24 hours in selected cases of large vessel occlusion.

 Ischemic etiologies can further be divided into embolic, thrombotic, and lacunar.
 In general, the common risk factors for stroke include hypertension, diabetes, smoking, obesity, atrial fibrillation, and drug use.
 Of all the risk factors, Hypertension is the most common modifiable risk factor for stroke.
 Hypertension is most prevalent in blacks and also occur earlier in life.
 According to JNC8, the recommended blood pressure targets in patients with stroke should be less than 140/90mm Hg.
 Chronic uncontrolled hypertension causes small vessel strokes mainly in the internal capsule, thalamus, pons, and cerebellum.
 Lifestyle measures such as weight loss, salt restriction, taking more fruits and vegetables (Such as Mediterranean diet) are helpful in decreasing the blood pressure.
 Every 10 mm Hg reduction in blood pressure is associated with a 1/3rd reduction in stroke risk in primary prevention.
 One-third of the adults in the USA have elevated LDL, leading to plaque formation in the intracerebral vasculature.
-Eventually, due to the excessive plaque build up thrombotic strokes occur.
+Eventually, due to the excessive plaque build-up thrombotic strokes occur.
 In the older population, the risk of cardioembolic stroke increases mainly due to atrial fibrillation.
 The rest 20% of strokes are due to hemorrhagic in nature.
-Hemorraghic etiologies can be from hypertension, aneurysm rupture, arteriovenous malformations, venous angiomas, bleeding due to illicit drugs like cocaine, hemorrhagic metastasis, amyloid angiopathy, and other obscure etiologies.
+Hemorrhagic etiologies can be from hypertension, aneurysm rupture, arteriovenous malformations, venous angiomas, bleeding due to illicit drugs like cocaine, hemorrhagic metastasis, amyloid angiopathy, and other obscure etiologies.

 Stroke is the fifth leading cause of death in the US.
 The incidence of stroke is around 800,000 people annually.
 Stroke is the leading cause of disability.
 The incidence of stroke has declined, but the morbidity has increased.
 Due to longer life expectancy, the lifetime risk of stroke is higher in women.
+Globally, at least 5 million people die from strokes and millions other remain disabled.

 Stroke is the result of ischemia to an area of the brain.
 The Na+/K+ ATPase pumps fail mainly because of poor production of ATP and failure of the aerobic mechanism.
 Ischemia leads to depolarization of cells which results in calcium influx into cells, elevated lactic acid, acidosis, and free radicals.
 Cell death increases glutamate and leads to a cascade of chemicals (excitotoxicity).

-The most important piece of historical information that the physician should obtain is the time of symptoms onset or time last seen normal.
+The most important piece of historical information that the clinician should obtain is the time of symptoms onset or time last seen normal.
 This is critical because it determines the eligibility to receive rtPA or endovascular intervention for stroke.
 Other important information to obtain is risk factors for arteriosclerosis and cardiovascular disease, diabetes, smoking, atrial fibrillations drug abuse, migraine, seizures, infection trauma or pregnancy.

 The stroke exam is a multi-person coordinated rapid exam.
-While staff obtain vitals, attach telemetry, and obtain IV access, the physician performs rapid neurological evaluation.
+While staff obtain vitals, attach telemetry, and obtain IV access, the physician performs a rapid neurological evaluation.
 National Institutes of Health Stroke Scale (NIHSS) is routinely used to get the baseline evaluation.
 The exam has to be rapid as “time is brain.”
 One must examine the following items:

 With a good history and physical exam, we can localize the stroke.
 There are various stroke syndromes.